cid-harvard/react-fast-charts/README.md

 # react-fast-charts

+## by the Growth Lab at Harvard's Center for International Development

-> react-fast-charts utilizes the power of D3 to quickly create powerful, customizable charts in React.
+react-fast-charts utilizes the power of D3 to quickly create powerful, customizable charts in React.
 It is an opinionated library that was built for the [Harvard Growth Lab Digital Hub](https://growthlab.app/) in order to build reusable data visualizations across a broad spectrum of use cases.

+> This package is part of Harvard Growth Lab’s portfolio of software packages, digital products and interactive data visualizations.
+To browse our entire portfolio, please visit [growthlab.app](https://growthlab.app/).
+To learn more about our research, please visit [Harvard Growth Lab’s](https://growthlab.cid.harvard.edu/) home page.

 [![NPM](https://img.shields.io/npm/v/react-fast-charts.svg)](https://www.npmjs.com/package/react-fast-charts) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)